18 Reasons e-mobility will Thrive Over the Next 10 Years

 - 2030 projected chargers – Europe c8.6 million, China c9.8 million and North America c10.8 million – so 29.2 million in total for these three areas

 - This represents a growth from 3.3 million in 2019 to 29.2 million in 2030 – an 885% increase – so you could say this is a growth market!

 7) Mix of charger infrastructure

 McKinsey report that by 2030, home and workplace chargers will represent c95% of the total of all chargers available worldwide.
-These will predominantly be slow chargers, with faster chargers being located predominantly in fee-paying charging stations.
+These will predominantly be slow chargers, with the bulk of faster chargers being located in fee-paying charging stations.